 There is no need to be all grim and serious about this, of course.
 We all have different jobs to do, and different intellectual hungers, and we all need different kinds of things to read at different times; from whodunits to history, from Pogo to the Perennial Philosophy.
 Often, nothing will restore our sanity like gales of laughter.
 Nevertheless, it is salutary to ask yourself when you next reach for a book, Is this one of the 8,000—or the 4000 or the 2,000—I really want to build into my life?
 It clarifies your choices wonderfully.

 This same advice applies equally to the films one watches, the music to which one listens, and all the other experiences one chooses.
 Montaigne said “Live as long as you please, you will strike nothing off the time you will have to spend dead”, to which I’d add that given how brief is this burst of light in the eternal darkness one would be a fool to spend even a moment of it on rubbish when there are more treasures in the world than any one of us has time to enjoy.

-This entry is part of Jack Rusher’s journal, originally published November 8th, 2012, in New York City.
+This entry is part of Jack Rusher’s archive, originally published November 8th, 2012, in New York City.